moon1pact/securesave/README.md

 missing from the destination, the file is backed up again regardless of what the manifest says.
 Deleting the manifest simply forces a full re-backup.

-On restore, the manifest doubles as an integrity check: each file's decompressed size must match what was recorded at backup time, and every listed file must be present.
+On restore, the manifest doubles as an integrity check : each file's decompressed size must match what was recorded at backup time, and every listed file must be present.